UstadMobile/TestServerController/README.md

 # Test Server Controller

 This is a simple server which can be used to start/stop other servers for end-to-end tests.
-A test (running Maestro or other test framework) can make http requests to testserver-controller/start testserver-controller/stop to control servers.
+A test (running Maestro or other test framework) can make http requests to testserver-controller/start and testserver-controller/stop to control servers.
+Multiple server processes can run concurrently.

 The normal flow is:
 * A test makes an http request to ```/start```.
 Test Server Controller finds a free port and runs the command specified